AhmedAbdel-Aal/blog/_posts/2020-09-24-Comprehensive-Guide-For-Triplet-Loss-Function.md

 First we create list of triplets (a,p,n), whatever the type of triplets we need to generate, then we divide them into N batches.
 For each batch, we pass triplets one after the other, resulting in their corresponding embeddings.
-So we make N passes for one epoch.
+So we make `N * batch_size` passes for one epoch.